S3-working-group/s3-practical-guide/docs/organizational-structure.md

 Domains can be linked to form a hierarchy or a **heterarchy** (a.k.a. complex  adaptive system, or network, where multiple functional structures can co-exist).

-### Structural Patterns

-Sociocracy 3.0 describes a variety of patterns to grow organizational structure.
+Sociocracy 3.0 describes a variety of **structural patterns** to grow organizational structure.

--   patterns apply to different layers of abstraction
+-   S3's structural patterns apply to different layers of abstraction
--   different structural patterns serve different <dfn data-info="Driver: A person’s or a group's motive for responding to a specific situation.">drivers</dfn>
+-   different structural patterns serve different <dfn data-info="Driver: A person’s or a group&apos;s motive for responding to a specific situation.">drivers</dfn>
 -   structural patterns can be adapted and combined as needed
 -   more patterns are out there and will be discovered